IsrakAhmed/CSE4232_Cryptography_and_Network_Security_Lab/README.md

 ✅ 2.
 Find out the Polygram Substitution Cipher of a given plaintext (Consider the block size of 3).
 Then perform the reverse operation to get original plaintext.

 ✅ 3.
-Consider the plaintext “DEPARTMENT OF COMPUTER SCIENCE AND TECHNOLY UNIVERSITY OF RAJSHAHI BANGLADESH”, find out the corresponding Transposition Cipher (Take width as input).
+Consider the plaintext “DEPARTMENT OF COMPUTER SCIENCE AND ENGINEERING UNIVERSITY OF RAJSHAHI BANGLADESH”, find out the corresponding Transposition Cipher (Take width as input).
 Then perform the reverse operation to get original plaintext.

 ✅ 4.
 Find out corresponding double Transposition Cipher of the above plaintext.
 Then perform the reverse operation to get original plaintext.